yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 All the filter operations are represented by the operation parameter in the Process method.
 A switch on the operation, delegates the operation to the corresponding filtering action.

-When implementing [ISpaceFilter|ISpaceFilter Interface], a [SpaceFilterConfig|SpaceFilterConfig Class] needs to be created, and each filter operation that should be filtered, needs to be specified in it.
+When implementing depanlinkISpaceFiltertengahlink./ispacefilter-interface.htmlbelakanglink, a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink needs to be created, and each filter operation that should be filtered, needs to be specified in it.

 {% highlight java %}